QiuQiuJing/Moon/_posts/2019-08-21-recommender-skin-care-part1.md

 ## Web scraping and data collection
-All data are scraped from [sephora.com]().
+All data are scraped from [sephora.com](https://www.sephora.com).
 There are two parts of information are needed to build recommender system:

-* **Product basic information**: categories, brands, product names, ingredients, prices, sizes, ratings, descriptions and pictures
+* **Product basic information**: includes basic product information such as categories, brands, product names, ingredients, prices, sizes, ratings, descriptions and pictures
-* **User reviews**: user names, ratings, reviews, time and helpfulness
+* **User reviews**: includes user feedbacks for all products such as user names, ratings, reviews, time and helpfulness

-I use [**Selenium with python**](https://selenium-python.readthedocs.io/), because web pages are not static and need to interact with them.
+I use [Selenium with python](https://selenium-python.readthedocs.io/), because web pages are not static and need to interact with them.

 ### (1) Urls for products
 In this post, I choose three categories for skin care products, which are facial cleanser, toners and moisturisers.
-First, in each category, I scarp links for all selected products and create a dataframe with two features `category` and `url`.
+First, in each category, I scarp links for all selected products and create a dataframe with two features:
+* `Category`: Three product categories
+* `URL`: Product urls

 {% highlight python %}
 #step 1